am225723/couplestherapy/design_guidelines.md

 - **C**ouples

 **Logo & Visual Identity:**
-The ALEIX brand embraces minimalist line art that symbolizes connection, intimacy, and emotional intelligence.
+The ALEIC brand embraces minimalist line art that symbolizes connection, intimacy, and emotional intelligence.
 The design aesthetic uses flowing, organic lines reminiscent of two people in intimate connection, evoking both the delicate nature of relationships and the thoughtful therapeutic approach.

 **Logo Usage:**
 - Primary placement: Navigation header (h-10 to h-12)